Prgrmmr633/JenkinsToGithub/README.md

 # JenkinsToGithub
-Jenkins to Github deployment using Docker
+Jenkins to Github Pipeline deployment using Docker